Chapter 3: How Does Addressing Climate Change Make Us Healthier?

 Teachers will assess learning at different points throughout the inquiry using multiple methods.
 The following assessment provides an alternative evaluation method to standard quizzes and tests, that can be used after consolidation or at any point in the lesson to check for understanding.

-Choice Board Strategy Example guiding questions:
+Choice Board Strategy

 Sample Choice Board

 Allowing time for students to take action is an essential part of the learning process on climate change, as it empowers students and eases their eco-anxiety.
+Remind students that even when things get hard and seem so big they can always do something by taking action.
+Their actions will create an impact.

 Ideas for Taking Action: